MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/asset-leasing/record-rou-asset-depreciation.md

 > [!NOTE]
 > According to ASC 842, the depreciation of the ROU asset for an operating lease is classified as a lease expense on the income statement.
 For visibility, Asset leasing describes the entry as the depreciation of the ROU asset.
 However, the debit entry should be assigned to an operating lease expense account, and the credit entry should be assigned directly to the ROU asset for the operating lease.
 Nevertheless, in the lease parameters, you can specify that credit entries should be made to an accumulated depreciation account for operating ROU assets.

-If the lease classified as an operating lease, the monthly depreciation after impairment will be calculated using straight-line depreciation.
+If the lease is classified as an operating lease, the monthly depreciation after impairment will be calculated using straight-line depreciation.

 ## Calculation of ROU asset amortization expense for finance leases